virgodi/plda/README.md

     * A perplexity function that evaluates the fit of the model

-    * A LogLikelihood function that evaluates the log-likelihood of the model \n
+    * A LogLikelihood function that evaluates the log-likelihood of the model

 More details on these functions and what they actually evaluate are present in the Ipython notebook.

  - A subset of the Reuters news dataset in the form of a document term matrix and the associated vocabulary.